mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_server_description_destroy.rst

 Description
 -----------

 Clean up all memory associated with the server description.
+Does nothing if ``description`` is NULL.